bbc/bbcrd_vault_collection/docs/ansible_provisioning_conventions.md

-Since cluster management and administrative roles and modules follow the same conventions, and require the same authorisation, the following example illustrates how single playbook could be created which carries out both roles:
+Since cluster management and administrative roles and modules follow the same conventions, and require the same authorisation, the following example illustrates how single playbook could be created which carries out both:

     ---
     - name: Create ephemeral GnuPG environment for handling unseal keys